qlik-oss/core-website/docs/services/qix-engine/script_syntax/19_Range_functions.md

 `RangeAvg(Above(MyField),0,3))`

 Returns a sliding average of the result of the range of three values of MyField calculated on the current row and two rows above the current row.
-By specifying the third argument as 3, the Above() function returns three values, where there are sufficient rows above, which are taken as input to the RangeAvg() function.
+By specifying the third argument as 3, the Above() function returns three values, where there are sufficient rows above,which are taken as input to the RangeAvg() function.

 Data used in examples:
 | MyField | RangeAvg(Above(MyField,0,3)) | Explanation |